-It’s not safe to swim out too far on this beach.
+If you continue driving towards Panaji from Palolem, the next beach is Agonda.It’s long and lonely, fringed with palms and casuarinas and dominated by a large hill to the south.It’s not safe to swim out too far on this beach.
 There are very few facilities available here and you are needed to carry all the essentials.

-Just the trees, the beach, the big beautiful ocean and you.
+Agonda is a three kilometer long beautiful cove of white sand, safely secluded in the palms.
+There are no tourists, no souvenir stalls, no restaurants, nothing.Just the trees, the beach, the big beautiful ocean and you.
 It also makes for a great day trip from Colva and Covelossim.
 For real adventure, hire a tent and camp for the night, listening to the crashing of the sea waves.

 Not far from Agonda beach is Cabo de Rama, untouched by most of the visitors in this region.
 The atmosphere of the fort creates a sense of history and drama that very few would fail to appreciate.
 The fort is named after Rama, hero of the Hindu epic Ramayana.
-According to the local legends, Rama stayed here with his wife Sita during the period of 12-year exile.
+According to the local legends, Rama stayed here with his wife Sita during the period of 14-year exile.